If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Pregnancy happens when sperm reaches an egg and fertlises it.
 The injection works in three ways to interrupt this process:

-The injection is a method long-acting reversible contraception (or LARC).
+The injection is a method of long-acting reversible contraception (or LARC).
 These methods don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.

 The most commonly used injection is Depo-Provera (or DMPA).
 Depo-Provera and Noristerat must be administered by a doctor or nurse.
 However, there is now an injection called Sayana Press which you can be taught to inject yourself at home.